EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Discussion Limitations

 \section{Discussion \& Limitations}

 Despite the encouraging experimental results, our approach has some limitations.
-First, EgoMoD is trained and evaluated within individual environments and does not generalize across distinct scenes.
-As a result, the learned representations are environment-specific.
-Second, the scarcity of suitable training data remains a fundamental bottleneck.
-To the best of our knowledge, no existing egocentric robotics dataset provides the combination of RGB-D video, accurate localization, and dense pedestrian annotations required to construct supervision.
-Our reliance on simulated environments is therefore a direct consequence of this gap.
-For the same reasons, the current model produces predictions over a single, fixed temporal horizon and does not condition on time-of-day or other temporal context variables.
-With access to more diverse and temporally annotated data, EgoMoD could be extended to incorporate temporal conditioning and support variable prediction horizons.
-Recoding such large-scale dataset is out of the scope and resources of this project.
+First, EgoMoD aimed at modeling individual environments with diverse motion patterns.
+Generalization across scenes and different temporal horizons requires scaling the training data.
+Second, the scarcity of such training data remains a fundamental bottleneck and the main reason for leveraging simulation data in this work.
+No existing egocentric robotics dataset provides the combination of RGB video, accurate localization, and dense pedestrian annotations required to construct supervision.
+The availability of more diverse scenes, integrating real human dynamics across different horizons and times of the day, has the potential to improve EgoMoD towards improved generalization.